pluginever/wp-content-pilot/readme.txt

 * **YouTube Videos**: Post videos from YouTube by keyword, username, or from a specific playlist to your website.
 * **Flickr Photos**: Automatically post Flickr photos in your website based on your predefined keywords.
 * **Amazon Products (PRO)**: Auto import amazon products and insert them as posts based on your predefined keywords and inject your affiliate code.
-* **Tweeter Tweets (PRO)**: Auto import Tweets from Twitter as WordPress posts based on your keywords or from any specific user.
+* **Twitter Tweets (PRO)**: Auto import Tweets from Twitter as WordPress posts based on your keywords or from any specific user.
 * **eBay Products (PRO)**: Auto import eBay deals and insert them as posts based on your predefined keywords and inject your affiliate code.
 * **Facebook Posts (PRO)**: Automatically import posts from your Facebook timeline, pages, or groups and publish them on your WordPress site.
-* **ClickBank Products](https://wpcontentpilot.com/) PRO**:  Fetch and post products as WordPress posts from the ClickBank site.
+* **ClickBank Products (PRO)**:  Fetch and post products as WordPress posts from the ClickBank site.
 The plugin will take care of the product description and affiliate links.
 * **Ezine Articles (PRO)**: Content Pilot can fetch and automatically post articles to your WordPress site from EzineArticles.
 * **Pinterest Pins (PRO)**: Import Pinterest pins and post them to your WordPress site.
 You can target specific pins by keyword, board, or from a particular user profile.
 You will also be able to apply custom filters to the result.
 * **Instagram Posts (PRO)**: Import Instagram posts and publish them to your WordPress site with Content Pilot.
 You can target posts with specific keywords, hashtags, and also a particular profile to generate desired posts.
 * **Reddit Posts (PRO)**: Auto post reddits or subreddit.
 Our plugin will also enable you to fetch comments with support for videos and GIFs..
 * **Quora Posts (PRO)**: Grab articles from Quora and auto-publish as post on your site.
 You can insert any keyword to get posts from Quora.
 * **CareerJet Posts (PRO)**: Auto import jobs from CareerJet and insert as posts injecting your affiliate code.
-* **Itunes Items (PRO)**: Automatically import products from Itunes by keyword and insert as posts injecting your affiliate code.
+* **iTunes Items (PRO)**: Automatically import products from iTunes by keyword and insert as posts injecting your affiliate code.
 * **Craigslist listings (PRO)**: Import listings from Craigslist and insert as posts keeping your site always up to date.
 * **Walmart products (PRO)**: Auto import products from Walmart and insert as posts injecting your affiliate code.
 * **BestBuy products (PRO)**: Import products from BestBuy and insert as posts injecting your affiliate code.